odoo/documentation/content/applications/websites/livechat/responses.rst

 Execute a command
 =================

-Live chat *commands* are keywords that trigger pre-configured actions.
+Live chat *commands* are keywords that trigger preconfigured actions.
 When a live chat *operator* is participating in a conversation with a customer or website visitor, they can execute a command by typing `/`, followed by the command.